jandecaluwe/urubu/doc/manual/templating_in_pages.md

 in your content pages.

 The usage of templating constructs in content pages is best explained with examples.
-So we will show some examples first, and review the concepts afterwards.
+Therefore, we will start with some examples, and review the concepts afterwards.

 Example usage